 From family and youth hunts to trail rides and hikes, there is something for the whole family at Lafayette Forest.

 From September through March, hunting opportunities at Lafayette Forest include quota hunt seasons for archery, muzzleloading gun, family hunt, youth turkey, spring turkey and wild hog-still hunts.
 Quota permits limit the number of hunters accessing the area during all hunting seasons to provide a safe, high-quality-hunting experience.
-Check the Regulations Summary and hunt calendar before you visit.
+Quotas are also implemented for game and population management.
+Check the regulations summary brochure and hunt calendar before you visit.

 Hiking, Biking & Horseback Riding